dannypsnl/dannypsnl.github.io/posts/2018-05-17-design-of-redux-go-v2.md

 }
 ```

-Look at those assertion, of course it's safe because you should know which type are you using.
-But just so ugly.

-So I decide to change this.
-In v2, we have:
+Look at those assertions, of course it's safe because you should know which type are you using.
+So ugly, I decide to change them.
+Therefore, in v2, we have:

 ```go
 func counter(state int, payload int) int {